Kidney transplant follow-up at Kent and Canterbury Hospital

 Can I bring someone with me to my appointment?

-What happens at the clinic appointments?
+What will happen at my clinic appointments?

-You are weighed
+You are weighed.

-Your blood pressure is taken
+Your blood pressure is taken.

-You have a fluid assessment and urine dip
+You have a fluid assessment and urine dip.

-Your wound dressing is checked
+Your wound dressing is checked.

 You will have a blood test.